FlowFuse/website/src/handbook/development/releases/planning.md

 When picking up an unassigned item assign it to yourself and move it to the **In Progress** state.

-### Milestones are overscheduled

-As stories and tasks are assigned to milestones, it's unlikely there's not enough work to be done.
-On the flip side, this means that not all scheduled epics or stories will be completed.

-The Product Manager/CTO have overall responsibility to ensure any 'must-have' items are making progress in a release.

 ## Defining Done